 The National Christmas Tree gets lit each year on the first Thursday of December and marks the official beginning of the Christmas season here in Washington, DC.

-It’s located on the south side of the White House on what’s called the Ellipse, and the view can be seen from our National Mall tour.
+It's located on the south side of the White House on what's called the Ellipse - we visit it on our Holiday Lights of DC tour.

 Near the National Christmas tree is the largest menorah in the world, the National Menorah.
 You can also attend the lighting ceremony if you have a ticket.